Bones, neoplasm, malignant, primary or secondary

 The VA rates Bones, neoplasm, malignant, primary or secondary under Diagnostic Code (DC) 5012, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Bones, neoplasm, malignant, primary or secondary qualify for TDIU (Total Disability Individual Unemployability)?
+Can Bones, neoplasm, malignant, primary or secondary qualify for TDIU?

-What evidence do I need to establish service connection for Bones, neoplasm, malignant, primary or secondary?
+What evidence supports a higher rating for Bones, neoplasm, malignant, primary or secondary?

-What is the C&P exam like for Bones, neoplasm, malignant, primary or secondary?
+What happens at the C&P exam for Bones, neoplasm, malignant, primary or secondary?

 Get a Personalized Rating Analysis